foo123/modelview.js/README.md

 }</div>
 ```

 If you run above example and change the value of `someCondition` you will see that result is not what is expected (ie `some static text` does not morph to `some other static text` or vice-versa).
 This is because for ModelView to understand that these static parts are different would require a deep diffing of the two `<ul>` nodes which is slow(er), while its heuristics say that they are similar.
-However there are **at least two very simple ways to remedy the situation**:
+However there are **three very simple ways to remedy the situation**:

 **1st way: make code manifestly dynamic**